 Unit No. Course Learning Outcomes Teaching and Assessment Tasks Learning Activity 1.
-Understanding concepts of skill to be taught Interactive discussions with students to guide them towards skill based learning together in small groups 2.
-Application of Skills Practical application of skill performed under supervision of teacher 3.
-Demonstrating conceptual understanding and practical Discussing exam questions and Class tests application of skill in tests answering techniques and examinations
+Understanding concepts of skill to be taught Interactive discussions with students to guide them towards skill based learning Reading theoretical material together in small groups working in peer groups to Discuss material 2.
+Application of Skills Practical application of skill performed under Supervision of teacher Producing assignments preparing project folders 3.
+Demonstrating conceptual understanding and practical Discussing exam questions and Class tests

+Application of skill in tests and Answering techniques examinations

-COURSE OUTCOME FIFTH SEMESTER DISCIPLINE SPECIFIC ELECTIVE
+COURSE OUTCOME: FIFTH SEMESTER DISCIPLINE SPECIFIC ELECTIVE

-COURSE CODE TITLE OF THE COURSE COURSE CREDIT COURSE OUTCOME ENE500(A) WOMEN'S WRITING 4 Interpret literary works by women at an advanced undergraduate level Explain and participate in critical and theoretical debates surrounding women's writing at advanced undergraduate level Explain cultural, intercultural, and transhistorical concerns relating to women's writing Locate and compile selections from primary and secondary sources relevant to women authors.
-ENE500(B) NINETEENTH CENTURY EUROPEAN REALISM 4 Acquaint the student with realism as an historically and culturally specific mode of representation, obtainable from the study of novels in nineteenth-century Europe Allow the student an opportunity to see critical connections between nineteenth-century European aesthetics, and epistemological and political debates around reality and historical change Offer a wider comparatist perspective on the emergence of the novel as the dominant genre of literary expression in nineteenth-century Europe.
+COURSE CODE TITLE OF THE COURSE COURSE CREDIT COURSE OUTCOME ENE 301 WOMEN'S WRITING 4 Interpret literary works by women at an advanced undergraduate level Explain and participate in critical and theoretical debates surrounding women's writing at advanced undergraduate level Explain cultural, intercultural, and trans historical concerns relating to women's writing Locate and compile selections from primary and secondary sources relevant to women authors.

+ENE 302 NINETEENTH CENTURY 4 Acquaint the student with realism as an EUROPEAN REALISM historically and culturally specific mode of representation, obtainable from the study of novels in nineteenth-century Europe Allow the student an opportunity to see critical connections between nineteenth-century European aesthetics, and epistemological and political debates around reality and historical change Offer a wider comparatist perspective on the emergence of the novel as the dominant genre of literary expression in nineteenth- century Europe.